 Consumers should remember to never leave children alone in or near vehicles.
 Temperatures can quickly escalate inside a car during the summer months.
 Drivers should also take precautions when moving vehicles when children are near and should always be aware of their location.
 Children 12 and under should be kept in appropriate child restraints when riding in a vehicle, including child seats and booster seats for older children.
 Individuals of all ages should wear a seat belt day and night when riding in or driving a motor vehicle.

 Distracted driving is also a serious hazard on the roadways.
-However, it becomes even more dangerous when the highways and roads become crowded with summer travellers.
+However, it becomes even more dangerous when the highways and roads become crowded with summer travelers.
 According to the National Highway Traffic Safety Administration, 6,000 individuals died in 2008 alone because of accidents caused by distracted drivers.
-Distracted driving includes talking and texting on a cellphone, drinking, eating, and use of other in-vehicle technologies.
+Distracted driving includes talking and texting on a cell phone, drinking, eating, and use of other in-vehicle technologies.

 Have You Been Injured In A Charleston South Carolina Area Car Accident?

 If you've been injured in a car accident you should speak with a car accident lawyer as soon as possible.
 Contact us online or call our Charleston, South Carolina office directly at 843.488.2359 to schedule your consultation.
 We are also able to meet clients at our Conway, Myrtle Beach, Murrells Inlet, Mt.
 Pleasant, North Myrtle Beach or North Charleston office locations.